CUB-Computational-Tools/syllabus/docs/syallbus.md

 ## Week 4

 ### Topics (in class)
-- individual projects
+- overview of individual projects
+- function documentation
+- analysis script examples
-- data structures (arrays, frames, etc.)
+- data structures (matrices, frames, etc.)
-- control structures (if, else, for, while)
 - plotting
-- maybe: linting
-- maybe: data import/export

 ### Homework
-- continue individual projects
-- tbc

-### Materials & Resources
-- xarray
-- tbc
+- set up a repository for your project - to start a private project repository in the Classroom organization, use [this link](https://classroom.github.com/a/N3tbbNah)
+- create a branch for the week (`dev` or `in-progress` or `week-1`, whatever you prefer) and work on the project
+- before next class, make a pull request to merge your week branch into `master` and request a review from your team partner
+- review the pull request from your team partner adding comments for anything you are confused about or unclear why/what they are doing in their code

 ## Week 5

 ### Topics (in class)
-- project progress
+- project progress updates
-- loose ends on data structures, plotting, etc.
+- loose ends on data structures
-- group discussion & plan on problem sets implementation
+- control structures
-- tbc
+- numerical methods

 ### Homework
-- start group problem sets
-- continue individual projects
-- tbc

-### Materials & Resources
-- tbc
+- once again, create a branch for the week and work on your individual project
+- before next class, make a pull request to merge your week branch into `master` and request a review from your team partner
+- review the pull request from your team partner adding comments for anything you are confused about or unclear why/what they are doing in their code

 ## Week 6